linux4sam/egt/docs/src/introduction.md

 @section intro_language C++ Language and Namespaces

 EGT takes advantage of and focuses on using features available in the C++14 language standard.
-The EGT API is all inside of an ::egt namespace.
+The EGT API is all inside a ::egt namespace.
 This namespace contains an inline namespace ::egt::v1 which is used for versioning the API in the future.